 n Be reassuring: Acknowledge the frightening part of the event.
 Explain what happened in words the child understands.
 Reassure children they are safe and loved. and let them know it is OK to feel upset.

 n Be thoughtful: Be aware of how you talk about the event and cope with the tragedy.
-Children often learn how to cope by watching the reactions of parents, peers and the media.
-Keep in mind children may not express their concerns verbally.

 n Be creative: For children too young to truly express their feelings, consider expressive techniques such as play, art and music.